 You may have questions about what measures are in place to keep you safe.
 We want to assure you that we are committed to creating an environment where you feel safe and can focus on your academic pursuits.
-Below are a few of the ways we keep you safe while living on-campus.
+Below are a few of the systems in place that contribute to campus safety: